softeng-feup/open-cx-one-word/report.md

 -  **As a user, I want to be able to add someone else as a friend.**

-Given that the user is already logged in, then he is able to edit his profile, namely name, picture, date of birth, etc.
+Given that the user is already logged in, then he is able to see his friend's profile, namely name, picture and posts.

 -  **As a user, I want to be able to check my friends' profiles and like/comment their posts.**

-Given that the user is already logged in and his friend also has an account on the app, the user is able to add his friend and like/comments his posts.
+Given that the user is already logged in and his friend also has an account on the app, the user is able to add as his friend and like/comments his posts.

 -  **As a user, I want to be able to check my calendar and the conference's event board.**

+Given that the user is logged in, the user is able to check the conference events schedule.

 -  **As a user, I want to be able to upload a story.**

+Given that the user is logged in, the user is able to publish a quick story.

 -  **As a forgetful user, I want to be able to request a password reset.**

+Given that the user has already an account and is a human being that forgets things, he can reset his passoword and change it as much as he need.

 **Mockup of the main page of the app**
 ![enter image description here](https://scontent.flis7-1.fna.fbcdn.net/v/t1.15752-9/78345999_902245270177249_7848125922447196160_n.png?_nc_cat=102&_nc_ohc=SmWd1eH1DxsAQkPfCvnz6aiqFUW5SIEmA7MSClp-LqALZN8q92SZCTO9Q&_nc_ht=scontent.flis7-1.fna&oh=79faa27d737f79619cd5d0849f49e934&oe=5E4A680F)